 Instructions: Kefir namelaka cream tart with blackberry curd

-Add egg and knead the dough briefly to mix all the ingredients.
-Wrap in the transparent film (or to have as least as possible plastic waste use a small container suitable for the refrigerator) and place in the refrigerator for at least 1 hour (me all night).
+- Add egg and knead the dough briefly to mix all the ingredients.
+Wrap in the plastic wrap (or to have as least as possible plastic waste use a small container suitable for the refrigerator) and place in the refrigerator for at least 1 hour (me all night).
 Roll out the dough to a thickness of 5 mm in the middle of 2 sheets of baking paper.

-To prepare the curd with blackberries place your fruit in a small pot and cover it with sugar.
-Mix, add lemon juice and turno on the flame.
-Cook over medium heat for about 10 minutes or until the fruit loses its juice and begins to fall apart.
+- To prepare the curd with blackberries place your fruit in a small pot and cover it with sugar.
+Mix, add lemon juice and turn on the flame.
+Cook over medium heat for about 10 minutes or until the fruit releases its juice and begins to fall apart.
 Turn off the heat and pass it through a strainer to remove the seeds.

-For kefir namelaka cream: soak the gelatin sheets in cold water for 10 minutes.
+- For kefir namelaka cream: soak the gelatin sheets in cold water for 10 minutes.
 Meanwhile, melt white chocolate over water bath.
-Heat up 50 ml of water, turn off the heat, add squeezed gelatin and stir to dissolve.
+Heat up 50 ml of water with honey, turn off the heat, add squeezed gelatin and stir to dissolve.
 Using the immersion blender blend melted chocolate and gradually add hot water.
 Then add cold whipping cream and blend again.
 Finally add cold kefir and blend again until everything becomes smooth.
-Cover the mixture and place in the refrigerator until it solidifies, for a minimum of 6 hours or, better, overnight.
+Cover the mixture and place in the refrigerator until it becomes firm, for a minimum of 6 hours or, better, overnight.

-Decorate the crust with namelaka by spreading it evenly or using the pastry bag and then decorate the surface with blackberry curd.
+- Decorate the crust with namelaka by spreading it evenly or using the pastry bag and then decorate the surface with blackberry curd.
 Add some blackberries and wild strawberries or other type of fruit and decorate with some fresh mint leaves.
 Allow to cool in the refrigerator for at least 10 minutes and serve.
-To be stored in the refrigerator.

 lot of love.
 B.